-Observations that apparently conflict with Darwin's mechanics have been made by thousands of investigators.
+Thousands of investigators have made observations that apparently conflict with Darwin's mechanics.
 There is little disagreement regarding most of the lifespan observations and observations of other discrepancies.
 The disagreement concerns the interpretation of the observations.

 Medawar's idea and subsequent theories to be described do not "throw out" Darwin's concept but build upon it in such a way as to continue to explain observations that work with the earlier concept.
 Medawar's idea is compatible with all of those millions of observations of the characteristics of young organisms while simultaneously explaining why old organisms possess their deteriorated survival and reproductive characteristics.